martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 - `help`: finally, and it is probably the most important option, you can provide a short description of the argument: `parser.add_argument('--color', help='Color of the curve displayed in the plot')`

-## Final exercice: Mixing command line interfaces and configuration file
+## Final exercice: Mixing command line interface and configuration file

 For this last part of the final lecture we will combine both package we just reviewed: `argparse` and `configparser`.
 Find the instructions below:

 ::::::::::::::::::::::::::::::::::::: challenge

 The program that you will create will take an optional configuration file.
-If not configuration file is given, the program will load an internal one that you can find [here]() (you need to put this next to your code).
+If not configuration file is given, the program will load an internal one that you can find [here](https://github.com/Romain-Thomas-Shef/FAIR_Code_design/blob/main/final_exercice/config_default.conf) (you need to put this next to your code).
 To do this you will create an argument `--file`.

  arguments: